Albert0i/mariadb-vss/om.md

     > The entity ID that Redis OM generates is a [ULID](https://github.com/ulid/spec) and is a unique id representing that object.

     > Regardless, once you have an object's entity ID you can `.fetch` with it.

+    > If you call `.save` with an entity that already has an entity ID, probably because you fetched it, `.save` will update it instead of creating a new `Entity`:

+    > And, of course, you need to be able to delete things.
+Use `.remove` to do that.

 2. **Update `index.js` to use the routes**:
     ```javascript